bkw777/NODE_DATAPAC/README.md

 4 ?".";:NEXT:SAVEM"RAM200",T,E,T
 ```

+If you want to get fancy, you could support both model 100 and model 200 at the same time on the same RAMPAC by saving RAM100.CO to Bank0 and RAM200.CO to Bank1.

 ### Using RAMDSK
 (RAMDSK.CO not the Node ROM)
 Usage is mostly pretty self-explanatory.

-The F1-Bank button switches between 2 banks of 256k, and is only functional on a RAMPAC that has more than 256k.
+The F1-Bank button switches between banks of 256k, and is only functional on a RAMPAC that has more than 256k.

 [It is fairly common for the first byte to get corrupted](software/RAMDSK/RAMPAC.001) ...Don't Panic(tm)
 You could do the manual BASIC one-liner `OUT129,0:OUT131,64:OUT131,4`, but RAMDSK also has a first-byte-fixer built-in.
 If you get the "Format RAM-Disk?" prompt on power-on, just answer "N".
-Then it will ask "Fix?", answer "Y".
+It will then ask "Fix?", answer "Y".

 ### [NBOOT](software/NBOOT/)
+The only reason the 4-line RBOOT above can be so short is because the filename and top & end addresses are all pre-known and hard-coded.

 Just for reference, to boot some other CO instead of RAMDSK,
 here is a more flexible and generic bootstrapper for any .CO file up to 2038 bytes.
 * Reads the filename and start/length/exec values from the file itself
-* Works on any .CO file that fits in 2 blocks
+* Works on any .CO file that fits in 2 blocks (2048 minus 10 bytes that RAMDSK uses = 2038 bytes)
-* Works without changes on both Model 100 and 200
+* Works without changes on all machines, 100, 200, K85
 ```
 1 CLEAR32,59000:CLS:P=131:OUT129,2
 2 FORA=0TO9:F$=F$+CHR$(INP(P)):NEXT